hkeee21/PCEngine/README.md

 # spconv_mod

-## A modified deep learning framework for 3D point clouds.
+A modified deep learning framework for 3D point clouds.

+## Dependencies (to be removed)
+torchsparse